 The APPE is the final preparation to becoming an independent practitioner.
 These rotations allow you to directly experience your future roles in various practice settings, under the guidance of an assigned preceptor.
-You may also pursue your own interests during elective rotations and have the opportunity to investigate different practice capacities.
+You may also pursue your own interests during elective rotations and have the opportunity to investigate different practice capacities and career pathways.